Rangers rookie camp opens Wednesday with few, if any, roster spots to fill

 Gabe Perrault, the team’s 2023 first-round pick, is attending Boston College and won’t be at rookie camp, but that is according to plan.

 The odds, however, are against anyone who is reporting Wednesday from making the final roster when the Rangers open the NHL season Oct.
-12 in Buffalo against the Sabres.
+12 in Buffalo.

 Perhaps the player at rookie camp who has the best chance of making the NHL roster is 22-year-old Matthew Robertson, a 6-3, 211-pound defenseman who has spent the last two seasons in Hartford.
 A strong showing in training camp could put Robertson, a second-round pick in the 2019 draft, in the mix to be the sixth or seventh defenseman.